fdask/cli-game/HOW_TO_PLAY.md

 A savegame file will be created on disk.

 On startup, if a savegame file is detected, it will be loaded.

+## Powers

+Your character gains special powers from enlightened flowers.
+Use the 'p' key to show the powers screen, selecting the active power using space, or enter.

+### Teleport

+Teleport will transport the character to a new random spot in the dirt.
+Good for getting yourself out of a sticky situation.

+### Expand

+Pushes dirt contents one square farther away from the player.
+This actually shifts moisture, rocks, minerals, and toxicity.

+### Contract

+The reverse of expand.
+Draws dirt and rocks one closer to you.

+### Break

+Converts all nearby rocks into a high concentration mineral deposit.